This is the “go to” source of information on initial steps to be taken to become a Scouter in the 1st Kanata Scout Group.

 Download and read the new Canadian Path Scouter Manual

 First Aid.
 We encourage all Scouters to have current First Aid certification.
-1st Kanata will reimburse you for your first aid training - up to $55 per successful completion of a course.
+1st Kanata will reimburse you for your first aid training.
 If you can get training through your work, even better.
 Please pass a copy of your certificate to the Group Commissioner

 Other Courses.
 Voyageur Council run a wide variety of courses to help you develop your skills as a Scouter; the in-person training schedule (WB1, First Aid and all other courses) under Voyageur Council.
 In general, all approved training is reimbursed by 1st Kanata Group.
 If you have a particular interest, please bring it to our attention.

-At some, you will be officially welcomed to the Section and Group by means of an investiture ceremony - here you will be presented with a 1st Kanata Scout Group Necker.
-You will also be given a Program Level woggle.
+You will be officially welcomed to the Section and Group by means of an investiture ceremony - here you will be presented to the section.

 Once you have completed the full WoodBadge 1, you will receive a Leather woven woggle; now is the time to submit a copy of your uniform receipt to your Section Scouter for reimbursement by the Group Committee.

 General Information - You need to know this: